 CETL sponsors several reading and discussion groups each semester.
 Topics include teaching, learning, diversity, and personal development.

-All session topics will be recorded for future use.
-Check out the Professional Development at Your Convenience page to view recordings and resources from sessions.
+Check out the Professional Development at Your Convenience page to view session recordings and resources.

 Stereotype Threat and Implications for the Classroom